edwbaker/edwbaker.github.io/urban-research-station.md

 There is a long history of visual observations of species, these are currently collected through a mix of transects and ad-hoc recording.

-Anybody can contribute to ad-hic recording using iNaturalist or iRecord.
+Anybody can contribute to ad-hoc recording using iNaturalist or iRecord.

 - [Nature Discovery Garden iNaturalist project](https://www.inaturalist.org/projects/nhm-london-nature-discovery-gardens)